5 ways to make sure your clients can find (and book) your salon post-lockdown

 After months of turning to the online world to order and manage their lives, customers are more at home with using the internet to book all their services than ever – and that’s set to continue.

-As salons across Europe have re-opened, we’ve seen record numbers of people looking for their treatments online.
-And, with more people working from their homes and public transport largely off the table, more people than ever are also looking local.
+As salons across Europe re-opened, we saw record numbers of people looking for their treatments online.
+And, with more people working from their homes and use of public transport being limited, more people than ever are also looking local.